 Removing iron on transfers can be challenging.
-Sometimes, it takes even more time than the transfer process itself.
+Sometimes, this method of removal takes even more time than the transfer process itself.

-Depending on the fabric you have used and how many heat transfer vinyl layers you have, the process can be a bit longer.
-You also need to be careful not to ruin the garment.
+Depending on the fabric you have used and how many heat transfer vinyl layers you have, the process can take a bit longer.
+You also need to be careful not to ruin the surface it’s adhered to.

 Prepare a heat source

-The easiest way to get rid of vinyl on any garment is by heating it.
+The easiest way to get rid of the design vinyl on any clothing is by heating it.
 Find a heat source like an iron or heat press and heat it to the highest temperature.

 Once the device is around 300 Fahrenheit, start the removal process by pressing onto the print area.